The MeerKAT 1.3 GHz Survey of the Large Magellanic Cloud: Data Analysis

 \subsection{Faraday Analysis}

 The linear polarisation data were analysed by two techniques: \begin{enumerate} \item RMSyn (rotation measure synthesis) --- a direct search in Faraday depth looking for the maximum unwrapped polarised intensity, essentially the peak of the Faraday spectrum.
 This search covered $\pm$150\,rad\,m$^{-2}$ in steps of 0.5\,rad\,m$^{-2}$.
-This produces the unwrapped polarised intensity, the Faraday depth (also known as Rotation Measure, RM) and the Electric Vector Polarisation Vector (EVPA) at zero wavelength. \item LSQ --- A least squares fitting of Stokes Q and U for \ac{RM} and EVPA starting from a solution similar to that from the RMSyn method.
-This also produces unwrapped polarised intensity, \ac{RM}, and EVPA at $\lambda$\,=\,0, as well as error estimates for \ac{RM} and EVPA. \end{enumerate}
+This produces the unwrapped polarised intensity, the Faraday depth (also known as Rotation Measure, RM) and the Electric Vector Polarisation Vector (EVPA) at zero wavelength. \chg{The analysis was performed independently in each pixel.} \item LSQ --- A\chg{n RMS weighted} least squares fitting of Stokes Q and U \chg{spectra in each pixel} for \ac{RM} and EVPA starting from a solution similar to that from the RMSyn method. \chg{The fit is to maximize the unwrapped polarized intensity.} This also produces \chg{the} unwrapped polarised intensity, \ac{RM}, and EVPA at $\lambda$\,=\,0, as well as error estimates for \ac{RM} and EVPA. \end{enumerate}

-Both of these techniques produced cubes containing multiple products; the interesting planes are: 1) \ac{RM} (rad/${\rm m^2}$), 2) EVPA at $\lambda=0$ (rad), and 3) peak polarised intensity (Jy).
-Fractional polarisations less than of order 1\% may be residual instrumental (i.e. spurious) polarisation.
+Both of these techniques produced cubes containing multiple products; the interesting planes are: 1) \ac{RM} (rad/${\rm m^2}$), 2) EVPA at $\lambda=0$ (rad), and 3) peak polarised intensity (Jy). \chg{No CLEANing in Faraday space was applied in either technique.} Fractional polarisations less than of order 1\chg{--2}\% may be residual instrumental (i.e. spurious) polarisation.